 Use the Categorize question type to have students match note names with notation or vocabulary terms with definitions!

 🌟 Add Show Your Work to any other question type!
-(Partner teachers)
+(Silver/Gold teachers)

 Get the best of both worlds!
 Add a Show Your Work canvas to any question type, so Formative auto-grades the students' final answer, and you get to see their workings!